 The very first infection is often unnoticed as it may only produce a short-lived redness of the skin.
 Sometimes, however, a first infection can make a person feel very unwell with a temperature, swollen lymph glands and soreness and blisters in the mouth, on the lips or elsewhere on the skin.

 The virus may lie dormant in the nerve endings for some time but when it becomes active again, the first symptom is a burning or stinging pain at the affected site, followed by pink bumps and small blisters.
 The blisters quickly dry and crust over, and the areas usually heal within a few days.
-Repeated attacks usually occur at a similar site.
+Symptoms may recur at the same place or nearby.

 If herpes simplex virus infects the eye, it causes pain, discharge and sensitivity to light, and can cause scarring.